People

 Philippe Tortell

 Research Interests I am a sea-going oceanographer with broad interests in marine biogeochemical cycles.
 Current work in my research group focuses on understanding the biological, chemical and physical factors regulating oceanic primary productivity and the concentration of climate active gases including carbon dioxide (CO2), dimethylsulfide (DMS), methane (CH4) and nitrous oxide (N2O).
-My group has […]
+My group has made significant contributions to the development and implementation of new measurement techniques based on sea-going mass spectrometry, optical measurements and tracer-based rate incubation experiments.
+Our Research includes controlled laboratory studies and extensive field campaigns to a number of ocean regions.
+Current field areas of interest include […]

 Sean Graham